Subscribe for our FREE 30 minute meals book!

 • Add in the chopped celery, bell pepper, corn, serrano pepper (see notes about spice), garlic and saute an additional 5 minutes.

-• Add in all of the spices, coconut sugar, salt, and bay leaves and mix well.
+• Add in all of the spices, sugar, salt, and bay leaves and mix well.

 • Add in all remaining ingredients and bring to a low boil.